-The consolidated financial statements for the year ended December 31, 2021 have been prepared under the assumption that we will continue as a going concern.
-Such assumption contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As shown in the consolidated financial statements for the year ended December 31, 2021, we have sufficient cash reserves to cover normal operating expenditures for the following 12 months.
+The consolidated financial statements for the year ended December 31, 2022 have been prepared under the assumption that we will continue as a going concern.
+Such an assumption contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+As shown in the consolidated financial statements for the year ended December 31, 2022, we have cash reserves and available for sale securities sufficient to cover normal operating expenditures for the following 12 months.